BSick7/exjs/README.md

-arrayexjs
+exjs
 =========

-Extension library for Array.
+Extension library for Javascript.

 This project is intended to provide deferred monads (LINQ) to javascript with strong Typescript support.